Veronica Samuels

 One of the best ways to explore the marshy lakes and wetlands is to hike around its vast trails.

-Cool off by fishing and boating on the river or camp overnight along the lakes.
+Cool off by fishing and boating on the river or camping overnight along the lakes.

 Begin your visit by heading to the visitor centre to learn about the trails and events, and check the exhibits to learn about the various migratory birds.